 So tonight, I was trolling the Clickin Moms forum and caught this great shot from photographer Karly Campbell to show the difference between the image quality of the 1.8 and 1.4 Nikon versions.
-Granted, they’re not Canon lenses but I think this is an excellent visualization to show you the difference in lens quality as you climb up the price scale:
+I think this is an excellent visualization to show you the difference in lens quality as you climb up the price scale:

-You can see that the image quality is a million times better with the 1.4, but what’s the physical difference between these two lenses?
+You can see that the image quality is much better with the 1.4, but what’s the physical difference between these two lenses?

 - Motors – The 1.8 has a micromotor while the 1.4 employs a USM (ultrasonic motor).
 The micromotor is the older/slower/noisier type of focusing motor from Canon and, therefore, cheaper. f/1.4 versus f/1.8 – The smaller the f/number, the more open the aperture.
 The more open the aperture, the more shallow your depth of field will be.
 Thus, the background will be more soft and blurry at smaller f/stop numbers.
 And this also lends to more beautiful bokeh.